 Four O’Clocks (Mirabilis jalapa) has received its name for its blooming habit, as its flowers only open late in the daytime.

-As perennial plants, Four O’Clocks come yearly from seeds or tubers that overwinter in the ground.
+As perennial plants, Four O’Clocks come yearly from seeds or underground tubers that overwinter until early spring.

 If you have planned to decorate Four O’Clock in the garden, the corners of raised beds will be an apt place.